 If you are happy with the services provided by your local guides and drivers a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid Urban Adventures destinations.
 Please consider this when budgeting for your extra expenses on this tour.

-This full day Mexico Cit ywill give you an incredibly in depth local experience, from the city’s bustling markets to one of the small towns on the outskirts of the city.
+This full day Mexico City tour will give you an incredibly in depth local experience, from the city’s bustling markets to one of the small towns on the outskirts of the city.
 We’ll begin the day experiencing Mexico City’s exciting markets and finish the day exploring the Teotihuacan Pyramids and dining at a local home.

 For lunch, we’ll walk to a local restaurant that features some of the strangest seasonal varieties of Mexican food.
-Here, we’ll dig in to a delicious lunch to top off our market foodie experience with a “panza llena, corazon contento” meaning “full tummy and happy heart”, as the saying goes.
+Here, we’ll dig in to a delicious lunch to top off our Mexico City food tour experience with a “panza llena, corazon contento” meaning “full tummy and happy heart”, as the saying goes.

-With full tummies and happy hearts, we’ll head out of Mexico City by public transit, experiencing how locals move about this crowded city.
+With full tummies and happy hearts, we’ll head outside Mexico City by public transit, experiencing how locals move about this crowded city.
 We’ll hop off at San Martin de las Piramides, a town near the archaeological area of the Teotihuacan Pyramids, and spend some time exploring this local town.